 Disclaimer: Please check that all ingredients are suitable for your allergies and be sure to ask your medical care team regarding any allergy related questions (I do not share medical advice).
 As an Amazon Associate, I earn from qualifying purchases.

-This recipe is my interpretation on how to make beef pho with a homemade beef broth, rice noodles, and delicious topping options with some adaptations of a recipe from my friends, Brian and Kathy Hom.
 I met Brian and Kathy many years ago when Brian organized food allergy walks in BJ’s memory.
 The Hom family are tireless advocates and selflessly share BJ’s tragic story to help save lives through awareness and legislation.
 They continue to make a difference through their Vitality Bowl restaurants and advocacy efforts.

 Kathy’s recipe uses 4 pounds of beef bones (marrow and/or knuckles) to make the broth along with charred pieces of ginger and onion, spices, and seasoning and then topped with raw beef slices and beef meatballs and herbs.

-I figured out that what works best for our family is about 2 pounds of bone marrow and knuckles, 2 pounds of some combination of hind shank with bone marrow or oxtails, and approximately 1 pound of thinly sliced raw beef.
 For the raw beef slices, I buy thinly sliced beef from Asian markets that is prepared for Chinese hot pot or Japanese shabu shabu.
-If that’s not available then Kathy recommends buying eye of round or filet mignon and thinly slice the beef yourself.
+If that’s not available then Kathy recommends buying eye of round or filet mignon, freeze for 30-60 minutes, and thinly slice the beef against the grain.

 Beef Pho Preparation Steps